Vectorium-project/vectoriumplus-node-wallet-manager/README.md

 ## Peer Count Nodes

-The node count script automatically counts Core, Classic, Unlimited and Vectorium PlusJ clients.
+The node count script automatically counts Core, Classic, Unlimited and BitcoinJ clients.
 To add more node types to the chart, simply add an entry into the `peercount_extra_nodes` array in `config.php`.

 The key of the entry is an internal-only identifier, and the value is the lower-case text that should be matched in order to increment the counter.

+## Contributing

+Contributions and testing reports are extremely welcome.
+Please submit a pull request or issue on [GitHub](https://github.com/craigwatson/bitcoind-status), and make sure that your code conforms to the PEAR PHP coding standards (Travis CI will test your pull request when it's sent).

+I accept tips via Bitcoin to 1N73BsKN2bubvRo9dXbUjwe4SBHW4j4j4B - if you would like to buy me a beer, please do!

 ## Advanced Options